 Massé's second book-length work of literary journalism, Trauma Journalism: On Deadline in Harm's Way, was published in October 2011 by the Continuum International Publishing Group (New York, London).
 The narrative nonfiction book features compelling stories of journalists worldwide who cover conflict, crisis and tragedy, examining the emotional impact of their trauma reporting on victims and themselves.
 Trauma Journalism: On Deadline in Harm's Way chronicles an emerging era of activism with detailed accounts of reporters, researchers, and trauma experts engaged in a collaborative effort to transform the news media through education, intervention, and advocacy.
 An excerpt from the book (Chapter 2: "Transformer") won the American Psychoanalytic Association's 2012 Award for Excellence in Journalism.
 Past award winners include The New York Times, New Yorker, Harper's Magazine, U.S. News & World Report, Wall Street Journal and Newsweek.
 The Award for Excellence in Journalism recognizes professional reporting of outstanding merit that contributes in an exceptional way to the public understanding of psychoanalytic and psychological principles and phenomena.
 The 2012 award was juried by a panel of professional journalists and psychoanalysts.

-In 2009, he finished his second novel, Whatever Comes, an endearing dark comedy about an aspiring Irish-American writer (Max Galway) in 1970s Cleveland whose dreams of success are stymied by an unholy trinity of family, work and romance.
+In June 2013, he published his second novel, Whatever Comes, an endearing dark comedy about an aspiring Irish-American writer (Max Galway) in 1970s Cleveland whose dreams of success are stymied by an unholy trinity of family, work and romantic fiascoes.
 Similar in tone and treatment to Joshua Ferris' Then We Came to The End and John Irving's The World According to Garp, the novel chronicles twenty-something Max Galway's rocky road journey from sentimental fool to enlightenment.
-Massé had received an individual artist grant in 2007 to write Whatever Comes from the Indiana Arts Commission.
-His first novel, Delamore’s Dreams, a family saga set in a gritty metro New York town in the 1960s, was published in 2005.
+Massé previously had received an individual artist grant to write Whatever Comes from the Indiana Arts Commission.
+His first novel, Delamore’s Dreams, a family saga set in a gritty metro New York town in the 1960s, was first published in 2005.
 A new edition is being published in 2013.
-In this uplifting coming-of-age story, a prodigal son and his estranged hard-luck father fight for respect and find the strength to prevail.
+In this uplifting coming-of-age story, a wayward son and his estranged hard-luck father strive for respect, reconciliation and the strength to prevail.